 MSP Noise Abatement Efforts

-The MAC's history of collaborating with community stakeholders, airport users, the Federal Aviation Administration (FAA) and other government entities to address aircraft noise issues dates back to before 1970.
-More recently, the MAC's efforts include its extensive residential noise mitigation program and the collaborative development and implementation of noise abatement procedures for arrivals and departures at MSP.
-More efforts include installation of a complex multilateration and noise monitoring system, proactive community and pilot outreach, establishing aircraft noise abatement plans for each of the MAC reliever airports and deployment of publicly-accessible interactive reports and the FlightTracker tool through the Internet.
+The Metropolitan Airports Commission has a long history of working with community stakeholders, airport users, the Federal Aviation Administration (FAA) and other government entities to address aircraft noise issues.
+These efforts date back to before 1970; in the 1990s the MAC's efforts included its extensive residential noise mitigation program and collaborative development and implementation of noise abatement procedures for arrivals and departures at Minneapolis-St. Paul International Airport (MSP).

-The MAC's ongoing commitment to minimizing aircraft noise impacts at MSP involves a dedicated Noise Program Office that is responsive to concerns expressed by community members.
-Charged with collecting and analyzing flight track and aircraft noise data, the Noise Program Office also explores and facilitates the use of available technologies to increase efficiency of aircraft operating procedures and data analysis.
+The MAC's ongoing commitment to minimizing aircraft noise impacts at MSP involves dedicated Community Relations Office staff that are responsive to concerns expressed by community members.
+Charged with collecting and analyzing flight track and aircraft noise data, the Community Relations Office also explores and facilitates the use of available technologies to increase efficiency of aircraft operating procedures and data analysis.
 To this end, the MAC supports community involvement and serves in a technical-advisory role to the MSP Noise Oversight Committee.

-Following is a summary of noise abatement efforts at MSP:
+Following is a summary of noise abatement efforts related to MSP:

 MSP Noise Oversight Committee (NOC)